-An excellent multilingual website can provide:
+An excellent multilingual website should provide:

 Linguistic Localization: Ensure accurate text translation, conforming to the grammar and expression habits of the target language.